AIDC Toolkit Help

 • "Label the containers in the shipping area with SSCCs."

-1. Create a sequencer with a start value and a count.
-The count is typically positive, which means that the sequencer runs from the start value up.
-If negative, the sequencer runs from the start value down.
+1. Create a sequence with a start value and a count.
+The count is typically positive, which means that the sequence runs from the start value up.
+If negative, the sequence runs from the start value down.

 • Use it in a for loop.